Please review the FAQs and contact us if you find a problem with a link.

-- Build the 3D pyramid.
+- Build the 3D pyramid on page 3.
 If you like, you can use the pyramid to hold your lapbook pieces.
 Otherwise, you can put your pieces in your binder or in a lapbook however you like.
 Lapbook instructions under “basic supplies.”

 - Read about civilizations.